Manikantan98/Road-Accident-Dashboard-2021-2022/README.md

 5. **Use interactive elements** like filters and drill-downs for detailed analysis.

 ## Author
-This project was created by [Your Name/Your Team].
+This project was created by Manikanta Damacharla(360Digitmg).

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.